pranavb104/static_portfolio/content/posts/post9/index.md

 {{<bundle-image title="Beta Prototype" name="mrp2.jpg" >}}

 ## Revisions for next Iteration
 New RPI Zero 2W in a much smaller package compared to its predecessor combined with a DLP projector which sits as a hat on the PI zero.
-I made a custom PCB for the hat which would make this a tiny package altogether, also giving enough room to fit in a LIPO battery and making it a portable smart flashlight device
+I made a custom PCB for the hat which would make this a tiny package altogether, also giving enough room to fit in a LIPO battery and making it a portable smart flashlight device.
+This hat relies much on the project done by [MichMakes](https://github.com/MickMake/Project-PiProjector).
+Much credit to his work :D

 {{<bundle-image title="Custom PCB" name="mrp3.jpg" >}}

-Will post more pictures soon :D
+As a next step, I will upload the files for the PCB Hat and all the required components to replicate it.